Welcome to the Broker Directory

 Find the best Insurance Brokers and Risk Management specialists who understand personal and business insurance right here.
 We believe that solutions should be about much more than just a premium.
 Locate a Service Provider instantly, anywhere in Southern Africa.
-It is Industry Specific and provides relevant information to facilitate timeous and informed business decisions, 24/7.
+It is Industry Specific and provides relevant information to facilitate timeous and informed business decisions on a 24/7 basis.

 Who or What is an Insurance Broker?

 A third party that offers intermediation services between two trading parties.
 The Broker acts as a conduit for services offered by a supplier to a consumer and offers added value to the transaction that may not be possible by direct trading.
 In the Insurance and Financial services industry various specialists offer services in the supply of financial products to Individuals & Businesses such as Life & Medical Insurance, Short Term (Assets) Insurance and Investment products.

 Will my Insurance Company approve if a Broker represents me?

 Almost every Insurance Companies has a panel of contracted Brokers.
 Much time and resources are invested on a continuous bases by both parties to ensure that the Broker understand the highly technical and diverse range of solutions available.
 This strategy ensures that the customer receives comprehensive and accurate advice.
 An Industry Link to each Insurance Company's webpage is also provided to empower customers to contact and verify status if needed.

 He / She possesses specialized knowledge.
 Is prepared to spend time with the client and research in detail.
 He will save the client money – by providing the best product for each individual client’s circumstances.
 He will provide regular feedback to market changes and new offerings.
 He will be able, in the event of damage or loss, to manage the whole claims process on your behalf and put your mind at ease.
 He offers professionalism, good communication and swift response times.